A Practical Approach to Interval Refinement for math.h/cmath Functions

+Functions $\lowerbound$ and $\upperbound$ are called at lines~\ref{alg:bounds-trig:if}--\ref{alg:bounds-trig:endif}, distinguishing whether $f$ is isotonic or antitonic in each interval.
+The arguments required by Algorithm~\ref{alg:bounds-trig} are essentially the same as those for $\lowerbound$, except for $\ngM$, which is a safe approximation of the maximum number of glitches in each quasi-monotonic branch of the function.

-Functions $\lowerbound$ and $\upperbound$ can be only called if ${[x_l, x_u]}$ is a subset of ${[-\lmax, \lmax]}$, because they cannot operate on sub-intervals whose length is too small (see \leveltwoname{}~\ref{two:domain-trigonometric-functions}).
-If this algorithm is called repeatedly on the same interval, however, a value $g > 1$ could still cause complexity issues: if the single-branch intervals are discarded because no solutions are found in them, a repeated call of this refinement algorithm would split the multi-branch sub-interval again and again.
-To avoid this problem, the domain in which the algorithm is called should be further reduced: good results can be obtained without falling into performance issues if a domain of a few periods is used.
-Actually it must be noted that, while this algorithm often succeeds in finding a refined interval if the function has the desired values $\var{y}$ in one of the analyzed sub-intervals, it can say nothing if such value is not found.
-Indeed, if it does not succeed in finding the appropriate values of $\var{x}$ in which the function takes the values in $\var{y}$, it cannot be excluded that the function reaches them somewhere outside ${[-\lmax, \lmax]}$ (or a smaller domain, if chosen).
-This prevents us from being able to tell when the equation $\var{y} = \var{x}$ has no solution, which could be done for the regular functions.
-However, the fact that floating-point numbers are denser near the value 0 implies that the functions take most of the values of their image in its vicinity.
-This allows our algorithm to find a solution very often (when present), making it particularly useful for automatic test-data generation.
+$\lowerbound$ and $\upperbound$ can only be called if ${[x_l, x_u]}$ is a subset of ${[-\lmax, \lmax]}$ because they cannot operate on intervals too narrow (see \leveltwoname{}~\ref{two:domain-trigonometric-functions}).
+If Algorithm~\ref{alg:bounds-trig} is applied repeatedly on the same interval, however, a value $g > 1$ could cause complexity issues: if sub-intervals are discarded because no solutions are found in them, a repeated call of this refinement algorithm would split the domain again and again.
+To avoid this problem, the algorithm should be called on a further reduced domain.
+Note that, while this algorithm often succeeds in finding a refined interval if the function has the desired values $\var{y}$ in one of the analyzed sub-intervals, it can say nothing if such values are not found.
+In this case, we cannot exclude the possibility that the function reaches them somewhere outside ${[-\lmax, \lmax]}$ (or a smaller domain, if chosen).
+This prevents us from being able to tell when the equation $\var{y} = \var{x}$ has no solution, which we could do for the regular functions.
+However, since floating-point numbers are denser near 0, the functions take most of the values of their image in its vicinity.
+This allows our algorithm to find a solution very often (when present), making it useful for automatic test-data generation. \levelone{Implementation and Experiments} In this \levelonename{} we first describe the implementation of the algorithms introduced in this paper.
+Then, we show the results of its experimental evaluation.

-This algorithm takes both $y_l$ and $y_u$ as arguments: $y_l$ is used to refine the lower bounds, and $y_u$ is used to refine the upper bounds.
-On quasi-antitonic intervals, function $\lowerbound$ is called with $-f$, which is quasi-isotonic in such intervals, and $f^\mathrm{i} \circ (-\mathrm{id})$ as the rough inverse of $-f$.
-In this cases, $-y_u$ is used instead of $y_l$.
-We proceed similarly with $\upperbound$.

-The other required arguments, which provide information about glitches, are essentially the same as those for $\lowerbound$, except for $\ngM$, which is a safe approximation of the maximum number of glitches in each quasi-monotonic branch of the function.
-For each branch, the value of $n_\mathrm{g}$ for the refinement function is set to 0 if the branch does not intersect $[\alpha, \omega]$, and to $\ngM$ otherwise.